Skip to main content

 Reading list

-The application of deep learning to healthcare data is still expanding, and there are no textbooks that cover this topic in great depth.
+The application of deep learning to healthcare data is still an expanding field, and there are no textbooks that cover this topic in great depth.
 As such, the material will be self-contained within the lecture slides, with several references to relevant academic articles.

 Where relevant, the lecture slides may refer to the following textbooks: